-Tesla Semi will changed distribution forever in 2019
+Tesla Semi will change distribution forever in 2019

 Another unique attribute of this truck is the position of the driver.
 Located in the center, rather than the left or right, this is like a cockpit, giving you a great view from the panoramic windshield.
 The height inside the cabin is spacious enough to stand up inside and there’s even 2 rear seats if you need to carry passengers.

 The similarities to the Tesla’s other cars can’t be missed with the Tesla Semi, also featuring a front-trunk, or frunk.
 Given the volume of data that needs to be available to drivers, there’s actually 2 displays either side of the driver’s steering wheel, the dual-screen being another Tesla Semi-first development.
-Today, we only seen the interior in a 3D render and the timeline of availability explains why, we’re some ways until a final design is reached.
+Today, we only got a 3D render of the interior, somewhat explained by the timeline, we’re some ways until a final design is reached.

 Musk says the typical interior of a truck is littered with devices and 3rd party hardware like job systems, navigation hardware, vehicle monitoring equipment, its basically a mess.
 Tesla has condensed this down into the 2 digital displays and puts the information at the driver’s fingertips.